-With this rider the policyholder doesn’t have to worry about the payment period of the policy.
+With this rider, the policyholder doesn’t have to worry about the payment period of the policy.
 This rider covers the policyholder even during the payment period.
 If the policyholder dies between the payment period the policy stays alive.
-Below listed characteristic people can opt for this rider.
+Below listed characteristics, people can opt for this rider.

-- Policyholders who wants their nominee to receive the death benefit at any cost.
+- Policyholders who want their nominees to receive the death benefit at any cost.

-- A person who travels everyday and more prone to accidents.
+- A person who travels every day and is more prone to accidents.

 4. Accidental disability rider.

-The policyholder receives a certain amount for any permanent / temporary accidental disability.
-This rider support policyholders to manage their expenses that incured during an accident.
-Below characteristics of poilycholder can prefer this rider.
+The policyholder receives a certain amount for any permanent/temporary accidental disability.
+This rider support policyholders to manage their expenses incurred during an accident.
+Below characteristics of the policyholder can prefer this rider.

-- A person who does lot of travel in bike.
+- A person who does a lot of travel by bike.

-- A person who works in a environment which posses righ risk of damage.
+- A person who works in an environment that poses a high risk of damage.